ryan3738/frasers-nextjs-site/README.md

 # Next.js Restaurant Website

-A Next.js website for Fraser's Gourmet Hideaway Restaurant with a responsive menu page and a CMS and Authentication.
+A Next.js website for Fraser's Gourmet Hideaway Restaurant with a CMS and Authentication.

 ## Description

-This is a website for Fraser Gourmet Hideaway coded using Next.js, React.js, Javscript, Typescript, NextAuth, & Netflify CMS.
+This is a website for Fraser's Gourmet Hideaway coded using Next.js, React.js, Javscript, Typescript, NextAuth, & Netflify CMS.
 ## Getting Started

 1. Clone the repository locally